Delfine Persoon: Persoon vs. Taylor

 In December 2018, it was revealed that Persoon offered $100,000 to IBF and WBA champion Katie Taylor for a fight.
 Taylor's manager however stated that "Taylor would not even get out of bed for this sum."
 Eventually, a lightweight unification fight between Persoon and Taylor was set for 1 June 2019, at the Madison Square Garden in New York, on the undercard of the Anthony Joshua vs. Andy Ruiz Jr. heavyweight world title fight.
 In addition to all four sanctioning body's titles being on the line, The Ring magazine belt was also at stake.
 Persoon's management labelled Taylor's team "totally disrespectful" and claimed "psychological warfare" after a series of late fight week demands.
 This included forcing Persoon to switch hotels as Taylor was staying in the same hotel, demanding that she take an additional blood test and prove Persoon has exercise asthma.
 Taylor won a controversial majority decision to become the undisputed lightweight champion.

 Super-featherweight

 On 11 November 2019, Persoon won the WBA interim super-featherweight title beating Helen Joseph by unanimous decision.

 Persoon vs. Taylor II

 A rematch with Taylor took place on 22 August 2020 at the Matchroom Sport headquarters in Brentwood, Essex, for the undisputed female lightweight title.
 Persoon lost by unanimous decision.

 Persoon vs. Baumgardner

 Persoon challenged Alycia Baumgardner for WBC super-featherweight title on 27 September 2024 in Atlanta, USA.
 The fight was stopped in the fourth round and ruled a no contest due to a cut Persoon suffered over her right eye from an accidental clash of heads.

+Persoon vs. Veyre

+Persoon fought Caroline Veyre for the vacant WBC female super-featherweight title at GLC Live at 20 Monroe in Grand Rapids, Michigan, USA, on 10 February 2026.
+She lost by unanimous decision.